 - 3. Select a table or file for which you want to create or edit the inventory of sensitive data.
 The Columns or Fields for that specific table or file appear. - 4.
 If a column is a primary key (PK), Foreign Key (FK), or index (IDX), an icon indicating this will appear to the Right of the column name.
 If there is a note for the column, a Note icon will appear.
 To read the note, click the icon. - 5.
-If an algorithm associated with a column is a custom algorithm (formerly known as Mapplet) then (custom) in red text will appear after the algorithm name. - 6.
 If you selected a table, metadata for the column appears: Data Type and Length (in parentheses).
-This information is read-only. - 7.
+This information is read-only. - 6.
 Choose how you would like to view the inventory: - All Fields Displays all columns in the table or all fields in the file (allowing you to mark new columns or fields to be masked). - Masked Fields Filters the list to just those columns or fields that are already marked for masking. - Auto The default value.
 The profiling job can determine or update the algorithm assigned to a column and whether to mask the column. - User The user's choice overrides the profiling job.
 The user manually updates the algorithm assignment, mask/unmask option of the column.
 The Profiler will ignore the column, so it will not be updated as part of the Profiling job.